GoogleChrome/developer.chrome.com/site/en/docs/webstore/play_edu_tos/index.md

 ## 7\.
 DISCLAIMER OF WARRANTIES {: #disclaimer }

-YOU EXPRESSLY UNDERSTAND AND AGREE THAT YOUR PARTICIPATION IN PLAY FOR EDUCATION IS AT YOUR SOLE AND PLAY FOR EDUCATION IS PROVIDED OR PRODUCED “AS IS” AND “AS AVAILABLE” WITHOUT WARRANTY OF ANY KIND, INCLUDING BUT NOT LIMITED TO ANY WARRANTY WITH RESPECT TO THE TIMING, FREQUENCY, OR IMPLEMENTATION OF PLAY FOR EDUCATION.
+YOU EXPRESSLY UNDERSTAND AND AGREE THAT YOUR PARTICIPATION IN PLAY FOR EDUCATION IS AT YOUR SOLE AND PLAY FOR EDUCATION IS PROVIDED OR PRODUCED "AS IS" AND "AS AVAILABLE" WITHOUT WARRANTY OF ANY KIND, INCLUDING BUT NOT LIMITED TO ANY WARRANTY WITH RESPECT TO THE TIMING, FREQUENCY, OR IMPLEMENTATION OF PLAY FOR EDUCATION.
 GOOGLE FURTHER EXPRESSLY DISCLAIMS ALL WARRANTIES AND CONDITIONS OF ANY KIND, WHETHER EXPRESS OR IMPLIED, INCLUDING, BUT NOT LIMITED TO THE IMPLIED WARRANTIES AND CONDITIONS OF